Teriks/LibLSLCC/README.md

 The option: **--no-editor**

-Will prevent the editor from being build, this has no effect on *nix because the editor is windows only and will not be built regardless
+Will prevent the editor from being built, this has no effect on *nix because the editor is windows only and will not be built regardless

 The option: **--no-installer**

-will prevent the editor installer from being built, this has no effect on *nix since the installer is not build on *nix regardless.
+will prevent the editor installer from being built, this has no effect on *nix since the installer is not built on *nix regardless.

 ===